opsone-ch/documentation/www/services/firewall.md

 This proxy is already configured trough global Environment Variables for both System and Webserver.

-Hint: Make sure to use curl within PHP which will respect those Variables by default.
+Hint: Make sure to use curl within PHP which will respect those Variables by default